The infertility team at Northwestern Medicine understands that the journey to parenthood can sometimes take a long and

 These feelings can change over the course of treatment and can differ for men and women (Greil, 1997; Newton et al, 1990; Peterson et al, 2006).
 As individuals and couples grapple with the treatment process, other issues such as, how much treatment should we undergo, should we use donor egg or sperm, should we adopt or be child-free, often emerge.

 These questions can prompt a variety of emotional reactions (Hanafin, 2006; Sachs & Burns, 2006; Thorn, 2006).
 Years of clinical experience and psychosocial research have helped us find ways to help patients cope with the stress of infertility and fertility treatment (see e.g., Klock, 2006; Klock & Maier, 1991).

 Coping with infertility is often not as simple as one would hope and may be different for women and men as they become involved in treatment.

 In fact, research shows that women use a variety of strategies to cope with the stress of infertility including blaming themselves, seeking social support, finding meaning and avoiding the problem, whereas, men may be more likely to cope by not talking about infertility, trying to problem solve, or trying to find humor in the situation.

 Use of these differing coping strategies may lead to misunderstandings, communication difficulty or marital discord.
 This same research suggests that avoiding thinking or talking about infertility and blaming oneself may increase individual and/or marital stress (Peterson, Newton, Rosen, & Skaggs, 2006).

 Because infertility and its treatment can result in diverse emotional reactions, we offer personalized pre-treatment psychological consultation, individual and couples counseling, psychological assessment, and emotional support to you through the treatment process and beyond.
 These emotional support services focus on the often complex nature of stress and coping with fertility treatment, and address:

-These services are provided by our two licensed clinical psychologists, Dr. Susan Klock and Dr. Angela Lawson, who in addition to their broad training in clinical and health psychology, have specialized training in psychological issues related to infertility, reproductive loss, parenting, and other reproductive concerns.
+These services are provided by our three licensed clinical psychologists, Dr. Susan Klock, Dr. Angela Lawson, and Dr. Amelia Swanson, who in addition to their broad training in clinical and health psychology, have specialized training in psychological issues related to infertility, reproductive loss, parenting, and other reproductive concerns.